 A homeowner’s association, or HOA, is an association that establishes, regulates, and enforces rules in a neighborhood or community.
 Rules can range from use of community amenities, noise regulations, parking, maintenance, and more.
 The main purpose of the HOA is to regulate the quality of living within the community, as well as keep up with general maintenance of shared areas through a communal fee.

 Every community’s rules and regularities will be slightly different, but typically there is a monthly fee associated with it.
 Some homeowner’s associations may lump this into an annual payment.
-The average cost of monthly HOA fees in a high-end gated community in Southwest Florida is between $200-$500 per month.
+The average cost of monthly HOA fees in gated communities in Southwest Florida vary by community.
+Please contact us for details on HOA fees in communities you are interested in SWFL.

 So, when you’re searching for a home in Southwest Florida, should you be looking for a home with or without an HOA?
 The answer is not simply yes or no, because there are pros and cons to both, and it depends on your needs.
 Let’s take a quick look at the pros and cons.